Mayankaenium20/Mayankaenium20/README.md

 - 🤝 I’m looking for help with **Django**

-- 👨‍💻 All of my projects are available at [https://github.com/Mayankaenium20](https://github.com/Mayankaenium20)
+- 👨‍💻 All of my projects are available at [Github](https://github.com/Mayankaenium20)

 - 💬 Ask me about **Aviation and Deep Learning**

-- 📄 Know about my experiences [www.linkedin.com/in/mayankb20](www.linkedin.com/in/mayankb20)

 - ⚡ Fun fact **"If you use your head, you won't get fat even if you only eat sweets." - L Lawliet**